Click here!

 A brown ale - a good choice if you like to serve your turkey with a rich gravy.
 Nøgne Ø’s imperial brown ale is a corker or try Brooklyn’s Brown ale.

-And what cider?
+And what about cider?

 I’d go for a medium-dry cider - totally dry is a bit austere to compete with the trimmings, medium sweet too sweet - for my palate at least.
 The very natural-tasting Pilton cider which comes in full-size bottles would be perfect.